LASER-UMASS/JavaRepair-replication-package/results/RQ1/patch-quality-assessment/README.md

 - par (Par)
 - trp (TRPAutoRepair)

+OR

+- defective (defective version of the program)

 and \<EvoSuite version\> can be:
 - es3 (EvoSuite version 3)
 - es6 (EvoSuite version 6)